ts4z/barge-rulebook/src/stud.md

 # Stud

-Stud, also known as Seven-Card Stud, was a dominant game for many decades.
+Stud, also known as Seven-card Stud, was a dominant game for many decades.

 ## TLDR